szczepanski/cloud-aws/README.md

 ![alt text](https://github.com/szczepanski/cloud-aws/blob/master/dev-1-architecture/cloudWatchAlarm.png)

 Create: Dev-1-Application-High-Average-Latency-Alarm-Recovery-Notice
-Triger it when latency is =< .3s
+Trigger it when latency is = < 3s

 36. Add autoscaling actions to previously created Alarms.

-Click on specific alarm and open in in directly in CloudWatch/modify it:
+Click on the specific alarm and open directly in CloudWatch/modify it:

-- Add Auto Scaling Action - Scale Up -(add one instance) - while alarm is on - state: Alarm
+- Add Auto Scaling Action - Scale Up -(add one instance) - while the alarm is on - state: Alarm
 - Add Auto Scaling Action - Scale Down -(remove one instance) - while alarm recovery notice is on - State: Alarm

 37. Configuring SNS Topic Subscriptions